 I tend to doubt it.

-Nancy Pelosi gonna do it, Joe Biden gonna do it.
+Joe Biden going to do it.

-I have Comrade de Blasio once in the TV studio, and I'm like, uh, those four guys over there are policemen.
+I have Comrade de Blasio once in the TV studio, and I'm like, those four guys over there are policemen.

 They have guns on them.